Frequently Asked Questions

 Does my Federal Work Study award get credited to my tuition bill?

-No. Students are paid every two weeks for hours that they work on campus.
+No. Students are paid through Payroll every two weeks for their hours worked on campus.